awsdocs/amazon-aurora-user-guide/doc_source/ams-states.sort-index.md

 ## Context<a name="ams-states.sort-index.context"></a>

-The `create sort index` state appears when a query with an `ORDER BY` or `GROUP BY` clause can't use an existing index to perform the operation\.
+The `creating sort index` state appears when a query with an `ORDER BY` or `GROUP BY` clause can't use an existing index to perform the operation\.
 In this case, MySQL needs to perform a more expensive `filesort` operation\.
 This operation is typically performed in memory if the result set isn't too large\.
 Otherwise, it involves creating a file on disk\.

 ## Likely causes of increased waits<a name="ams-states.sort-index.causes"></a>

-The appearance of `sort index` doesn't by itself indicate a problem\.
-If performance is poor, and you see frequent instances of `sort index`, the most likely cause is slow queries with `ORDER BY` or `GROUP BY` operators\.
+The appearance of `creating sort index` doesn't by itself indicate a problem\.
+If performance is poor, and you see frequent instances of `creating sort index`, the most likely cause is slow queries with `ORDER BY` or `GROUP BY` operators\.

 ## Actions<a name="ams-states.sort-index.actions"></a>

-The general guideline is to find queries with `ORDER BY` or `GROUP BY` clauses that are associated with the increases in the `create sort index` state\.
+The general guideline is to find queries with `ORDER BY` or `GROUP BY` clauses that are associated with the increases in the `creating sort index` state\.
 Then see whether adding an index or increasing the sort buffer size solves the problem\.

 **Topics**
 + [Turn on the Performance Schema if it isn't turned on](#ams-states.sort-index.actions.enable-pfs)